 Moreover, absolute certainty is not a necessary condition for accepting faith-based knowledge.
 Some measure of certainty with some degree of doubt or simply a high degree of certainty is both necessary and sufficient for acceptance or rejection of religious or faith-based knowledge as well as scientific or evidence-based knowledge.
 Granted, the assumption of absolute certainty is more comforting, but that does not make it realistic, the criterion by which all assumptions are judged.

 Copyright © March 2011 Frank Zahn.
-Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.